-Although ISS continues to be confined to its mountain havens, it has become a logistical hub for Wilayat Central Africa, officially recognized by IS in April 2019.
-The United Nations terrorism monitor found in its February 2021
+Although ISS continues to be confined to its mountain havens, it has become a logistical hub for Wilayat Central Africa, officially recognized by IS in April 2019.159 The United Nations terrorism monitor found in its February 2021 report that ISS has facilitated the movement of "trainers, tactical strategists and financial support remitted from the ISIL core" to groups in the Democratic Republic of the Congo (DRC) and Mozambique.160 This information helps explain the rise in IS wilayat activity in those two countries.

-On March 23, 2020, the Mozambican jihadist group Ahlu Sunna wa Jamaah (ASWJ) briefly occupied the oil-rich port town of Mocimboa da Praia.
-161 This takeover followed growing signs of links between IS and jihadists in Mozambique, including one Telegram post from 2018 showing ten Mozambicans giving baya to the group 162 and IS claims of attacks in Mozambique beginning in June 2019.
-163 It fits with the shift toward IS, then, that ASWJ again assaulted and occupied Mocimboa da Praia in August 2020.
-164 The group also showed increasing sophistication in its operations, doubling its quantity of attacks and going "from exclusively attacking isolated villages and individuals to launching complex, dual-front attacks against district capitals."
-165 On March 24, 2021, it used its augmented capabilities to occupy another town important for gas projects, Palma, which the military retook after ten days of fighting.
-166 On August 9, 2021, a joint Mozambican-Rwandan military force finally recaptured Mocimboa da Praia a year after the town had fallen.
-167
+On March 23, 2020, the Mozambican jihadist group Ahlu Sunna wa Jamaah (ASWJ) briefly occupied the oil-rich port town of Mocimboa da Praia.161 This takeover followed growing signs of links between IS and jihadists in Mozambique, including one Telegram post from 2018 showing ten Mozambicans giving baya to the group162 and IS claims of attacks in Mozambique beginning in June 2019.163 It fits with the shift toward IS, then, that ASWJ again assaulted and occupied Mocimboa da Praia in August 2020.164 The group also showed increasing sophistication in its operations, doubling its quantity of attacks and going "from exclusively attacking isolated villages and individuals to launching complex, dual-front attacks against district capitals."165 On March 24, 2021, it used its augmented capabilities to occupy another town important for gas projects, Palma, which the military retook after ten days of fighting.166 On August 9, 2021, a joint Mozambican-Rwandan military force finally recaptured Mocimboa da Praia a year after the town had fallen.167

 A similar pattern emerged in the DRC, where the Allied Democratic Forces (ADF) has intensified its activities.
-The ADF began as a Ugandan insurgent group in the 1990s but was increasingly confined to DRC's North Kivu region as Ugandan security forces ousted it from the country.
-Over time, the group became closer to IS, and in 2018, the U.S. Treasury Department sanctioned two IS financial facilitators who helped move funds to the ADF, and Congolese troops found IS documents in a raid on an ADF camp near Beni.
-In 2019, the group began referring to itself as the Islamic State.
+The ADF began as a Ugandan insurgent group in the 1990s but was increasingly confined to DRC's North Kivu region as Ugandan security forces ousted it from the country.168 Over time, the group became closer to IS, and in 2018, the U.S. Treasury Department sanctioned two IS financial facilitators who helped move funds to the ADF, and Congolese troops found IS documents in a raid on an ADF camp near Beni.
+In 2019, the group began referring to itself as the Islamic State.169